-As part of the investment process, the company uses the group's own research centre based in London and Paris to take sustainability risks and ESG criteria into account.
+As part of the investment process, the company takes into account, in particular, the consideration of sustainability risks and ESG criteria of the La Française group.
 In the process, 20% of the companies with the lowest ESG score are systematically excluded during portfolio construction.
 With regard to sustainability, the following criteria, among others, are taken into account at the level of the target companies: (i) environmentally sound, sustainable business practices; (ii) the conscious promotion of human capital and compliance with best labour standards; and (iii) good corporate governance.